What We Know About the Super Greens Salmonella Outbreak

 If you purchased and consumed Live It Up Super Greens or Why Not Natural moringa capsules and developed a Salmonella infection, you may be entitled to compensation for medical expenses, lost wages, pain and suffering, and other damages.

-Ron Simon & Associates has recovered over $850 million for food poisoning victims nationwide.
-Our team has an exclusive focus on foodborne illness litigation and is actively investigating this outbreak.
+Ron Simon & Associates is a food poisoning law firm that has recovered over $850 million for victims nationwide.
+Our attorneys have an exclusive focus on foodborne illness litigation and represent victims in this outbreak.
 You pay us nothing unless we win your case.

 What You Should Do Now